This morning’s top pick is Amazon.com Inc. (NASDAQ:AMZN)

 Sponsored

-Further, it is important to consider AMZN stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 2.08.AMZN’s price to book ratio for the most recent quarter was 7.16, resulting in an 17.79 price to cash per share for the period.
+Further, it is important to consider AMZN stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.96.AMZN’s price to book ratio for the most recent quarter was 7.47, resulting in an 16.80 price to cash per share for the period.

 How does Amazon.com Inc. (AMZN) stock rate among analysts?
 Buy, sell, or hold?